LoCoJanik/USBCaputreCardOutput/README.md

 # Test:

-I have tested on Windows 10 & 11.
+Test only on Windows 10 & 11